 These pair of antique wooden figurines were hand-carved in the early 1900’s from chestnut wood in Brittany, France.
 Furniture from Brittany has a distinctive style, full of whimsy, despite being extremely practical.
 Figures like these were often carved into the frontage of cabinets and buffets.
-Sometimes, the figures would be carved separately from the storage piece and be used as finials or columns.
+Sometimes they would be carved separately from the storage piece and displayed as finials or columns.

 The figures depict a man and a woman dressed in traditional pardon attire seen in the Brittany region of northwest France.
 A pardon is a Catholic pilgrimage synonymous with the Breton-speaking communities of Western Brittany.
 During the ceremony, parishioners would ask their patron saint for forgiveness for sins committed.
 This led directly to the English use of the word pardon, meaning “to forgive an offense”.